Modern Slavery Act Statement

 - Responsible Minerals Sourcing Statement

-The Human Rights and Equal Opportunity Policy helps us implement a human rights framework aligned with leading international standards, including the UN Universal Declaration of Human Rights and the International Labour Organization (“ILO”) Declaration on Fundamental Principles and Rights at Work.
+These policies help us implement a human rights framework aligned with leading international standards, including the UN Universal Declaration of Human Rights and the International Labour Organization (“ILO”) Declaration on Fundamental Principles and Rights at Work.
 Our approach references the United Nations Guiding Principles on Business and Human Rights (“UNGP”) and the Organisation for Economic Co-operation and Development (“OECD”) Guidelines for Multinational Enterprises (“OECD Guidelines”).

 Our Code of Business Conduct and Ethics

-The Thermo Fisher Scientific Code of Business Conduct and Ethics (the “Code of Conduct”) is translated into 21 languages and covers a broad range of topics, including policies related to conflicts of interest, honest and ethical fair dealing, bribery and improper payments, insider trading, export control awareness, human rights, privacy matters, respectful interactions at work and harassment.
-It applies to all Thermo Fisher Scientific employees and sets forth our commitment to conduct business with the highest ethical standards and to comply with all applicable laws and regulations.
-Violations are not tolerated and may lead to disciplinary action, up to and including termination (if applicable).
+The Thermo Fisher Code of Business Conduct and Ethics (the “Code of Conduct”) is translated into 21 languages and covers a broad range of topics, including policies related to conflicts of interest, honest and ethical fair dealing, bribery and improper payments, insider trading, export control awareness, human rights, privacy matters, respectful interactions at work and harassment.
+It applies to all Thermo Fisher employees and sets forth our commitment to conduct business with the highest ethical standards and to comply with all applicable laws and regulations.
+Violations are not tolerated and may lead to disciplinary action, up to and including termination.

 Supplier Code of Conduct